dertuxmalwieder/SublimeTodoTxt/README.md

 ## Future development ##

 As Todo.txt is a rather simple format, I doubt that it's necessary to add any plug-in functionalities.
+Using menu items or shortcuts to change priorities and tags would probably be more effort than just changing the particular characters manually.

-I do, however, plan to keep up with Sublime Text development, so once ST4 comes out, I'll most likely be ready.
+I do, however, plan to keep up with Sublime Text development, so once ST4 comes out and breaks stuff, I'll most likely be ready.

 ## Contact ##